The micro network service is a multi-cloud service networking solution which works across public and private environments.

 Specify a network token to limit access to the network.

 Nodes must provide a valid and matching token to join the network.
-The default token is “micro” which allows any node to join and communicate between them.
+The default token is “go.micro.tunnel” which allows any node to join and communicate between them.